 Andrew had his school pictures taken a few weeks ago.
-Unfortunately Andrew has issues smiling because he is so self-concious due to his lack of teeth, both on top and bottom.
-So I end up with photos more goofy than anything.
+Unfortunately, Andrew has issues smiling because he is so self-conscious due to his lack of teeth, both on top and bottom.
+So I end up with goofy photos more than anything.
 He’s trying so hard not to smile, he ends up being goofy.
 It frustrates me because before the teeth went missing, he took the most beautiful photos.

 So this year, I went with him to school on picture day because I wanted to make sure his hair looked good, and that he didn’t be goofy.
 Too bad for me, the photographer this particular day was one of those get them in, get them out kind of guys.

 Fast forward to this week.
 Andrew was out sick two or three days this week.
 I lost count.
 Well apparently pictures came in one of the days he was gone and make up pictures were on Friday.
 Thursday was one of the days he was absent.
 So Friday morning, right after he leaves on the bus, I get a voicemail from his teacher.
 She’s letting me know pictures came in and if I have a second I might want to run down and take a look at them because today is the makeup day.
 Ok, if the teacher calls and says today is makeup day and you might want to look at these pictures just in case, chances are she knows something I as of yet do not.
 Of course, Andrew has already left for school and it was not one of his better hair days and obviously too late to do anything about it.
 So being the paranoid mom I am, I ran down to the school, and I ended up with this: